rrthomas/sam/SAM.md

 > `GET` `i`
 > → `x`
 >
 > Pop `i` from the top of the stack.
 Push the `i`th stack item to the stack.
-If that item is a stack, push a `LINK` instruction pointing to it.
+If that item is a stack, push a `REF` instruction pointing to it.

 > `SET`
 > `x` `i` →